-The REI, an international training provider in Renewable Energy and Technology since 1975, is pleased to report that the interest in upskilling in Renewable Energy and Green Energy solutions has increased as both companies and public bodies such as IBM, Volkswagen, the World Bank, BlackRock, Ford Motor Company, and many others are investing in low carbon technologies.
-Read what participants have to say about the REI’s courses here.
+The Renewable Energy Institute is the leading international training provider for Renewable Energy and Technology.
+The Institute is pleased to report that the interest in upskilling in Renewable Energy and Green Energy solutions has increased as organisations such as IBM, Volkswagen, the World Bank, BlackRock, Ford Motor Company, and many others are investing in low carbon technologies.

 The REI, in collaboration with the United Nations (UNEP), works to promote best practice in Renewable Energy and Technology on an international and local level.
 Read more about the collaboration here.

-The Renewable Energy sector is expanding on all fronts and is expected to grow by 50% within the next 5 years.
-Green Energy already accounts for 1/3 of the total installed electricity capacity in the world.
-In countries such as the United States, installing Solar Power cells and Wind Power turbines are the fastest growing professions.
-Jobs for site managers, field operations technicians, electricians, and operator instructors are currently being advertised.
-There is also a demand for skilled project managers who can plan and secure funding for Renewable Energy projects successfully.
-Project managers can be permanently employed by an organisation as part of their sustainability team, or work as consultants, advising clients on a contractual basis.
-As companies will have different energy requirements depending on how they are organised, professionals who already have a background in a specific field which they can apply their Renewable Energy training to, will have an advantage.
+As countries continue to implement various Renewable Energy projects, there is a demand for skilled project managers who can plan and secure funding for Renewable Energy projects successfully.
+Organisations can permanently employ project managers as part of their sustainability team, or work as consultants, advising clients on a contractual basis.
+Companies have different energy requirements depending on how they are organised, so professionals who already have a background in a specific field to which they can apply their Renewable Energy training will have an advantage.

-E-mobility is a topic that is high on the agenda for many countries; France, Germany and the UK have put funds towards producing electric motors and expanding EV charging infrastructure.
-Germany have decided that all petrol stations in the country must from now on also provide Electric Vehicle charging points.
-Machine engineers, civil engineers, product developers, mechanics and maintenance managers are a few of the many careers available for those who want to join the EV industry.
+E-mobility is a topic that is high on the agenda for many countries; France, Germany, and the UK have put funds towards producing electric motors and expanding EV charging infrastructure.
+Germany has decided that all petrol stations in the country must from now on also provide Electric Vehicle charging points.
+Machine engineers, civil engineers, product developers, mechanics, and maintenance managers are a few of the many careers available for those who want to join the EV industry.

 The first step is to familiarise yourself with different Renewable Energy sources.
-Study a course online or in the classroom and learn more about Renewable Energy and how the industry works.
-You will quickly find out which transferable skills you already have which can be applied to the knowledge you gain from studying.
+Study a course online or in the Live Virtual Classroom and learn more about Renewable Energy and how the industry works.
+You may discover that you have existing transferable skills which you can apply to new Renewable Energy knowledge.

 The REI is a CPD-accredited training centre.
 Regardless if you are new to the Renewable Energy industry, or if you are already working in the field, you can count any course that you study with the REI towards your Continuing Professional Development.